linode/docs/docs/security/securing-your-server-with-fail2ban.md

 #### IP Whitelisting

-Add any IPs you wish Fail2ban to ignore to the `ignoreip` line.
-By default, it is set to not ban the localhost.
+Add any IPs to the `ignoreip` line that you wish Fail2ban to ignore.
+By default, this command will not ban the localhost.
 If you work from a single IP address often, it may be beneficial to add it to the ignore list:

 {: .file-excerpt}
 /etc/fail2ban/jail.local